Skip to content

 2. Correlation Data values MUST be unique across concurrently in-flight requests from that requester on the same reply topic.

-3. Requesters SHOULD publish requests with QoS 1 and MUST NOT set retained.
+3. Requesters SHOULD publish requests with QoS 1.

 4. Requesters MUST include request-scoped auth properties (for example a2a-authorization) when required by the target responder.